tkarombang/saucedemo-webdriverio/README.md

 ## About The Project

-SauceDemo is an e-commerce website that is currentlyin very early development stages.
+SauceDemo is an e-commerce website that is currently in very early development stages.
 The MVP for this website was creating a login feature and a homepage showcasing a list of items.
 But now it has been developed with the followiing features:

 - Login Feature.